16 Oct 2021, last revised 22 Dec 2024

 Sanborn map - Nov 1907

-Bottle #8 has the older Chicago Oval shape, which helps to identify it as being his earliest embossed bottle.
+Nichols had the greatest number of different pharmacy bottles in the Copper Country.
+They exhibit distinctions in embossing or shape that allow them to be ordered chronologically.
+Bottle #8 has the older Chicago Oval shape, which identifies it as being his earliest embossed bottle.
 It has two L's in the spelling of Nichols, and so do three other bottles (#9, s30, and s60).
 The 1880 U.S. Federal Census (2), the 1887 directory (3), an 1888 newspaper article (18) spelled his name with two L's.
 His name was spelled with one L from the 1891 directory (19) and in most subsequent newspaper articles.
 Correspondingly, the remaining bottles have only one L in the spelling of Nichols.
 The bottles embossed with KELLOGG (#s24) and KLONDIKE (#10) signify proprietary shapes produced by A. M. Foster & Co.
 (9), and they help to narrow the date range of this maker's mark.
-The later bottles were embossed with the franchise name, THE REXALL STORE, and we see him listed as a Rexall Store in the 1916 directory (8).
+In late Oct 1909, Nichols started to advertise as a Rexall Store in The Daily Mining Gazette and The Evening Copper Journal.
+His pharmacy was later listed as a Rexall Store in the 1916 directory (8).
+Correspondingly, the last of his embossed bottles were embossed with THE REXALL STORE.

 Header of Nichols' Sales Receipt - 1901